InformaticsMatters/virtual-screening/data-manager/docs/rdkit/similarity-screen-rdkit.md

 - score_gmean
 - score_prod

-For the similarity-screen-file job the individual scores and the score_prod are not output as it is expected that there are a large number of query molecules.
+When the queries are defined in a file the individual scores and the score_prod are not output as it is expected that there are a large number of query molecules.

 When using a threshold to filter the outputs you must specify the index of the score you want to use to filter.
 For instance,